benjaminy/TenaciousCalf/README.md

 [Click here for a little exposition on the benefits of persistence](/Documentation/benefits_of_persistence.md).

-(Little terminology note: The database community uses _persistent_ in a completely different way.
+(Little terminology note: _Persistent_ means something completely different in the context of databases.
 Persistent data structures don't have anything to do with saving to secondary storage.)

 ### Application-controlled copying